-Prano is an award-winning director who grew up on a diet of Twin Peaks in the depths of a strange Welsh community.
-Her work invokes imaginative worlds, fusing a dark vocabulary with eerie allure, revealing how beauty resides in strange places.
+Prano is a director and writer who grew up on a diet of Twin Peaks in the depths of a strange Welsh community.
+Named a 2021 'Director to Watch' by Variety and a Screen International 'Star of Tomorrow' 2018, Prano's work invokes imaginative worlds, fusing a dark vocabulary with eerie allure, revealing how beauty resides in strange places.

 She is represented for Film and Television as a